| Canada Page 2 |

 Birchtown Archaeology __ Material Cultural History of Nova Scotia's Black Loyalist Settlers __ A great site dealing with the archaeology of a Black Loyalist community in Nova Scotia. - illustrated - From Black Loyalist Heritage Society - http://museum.gov.ns.ca/arch/sites/btown/index.html

-Nova Scotia Archaeology Society __ "The Nova Scotia Archaeology Society was formed in 1987 in response to a growing interest in the Province's heritage resources.
-Ten years later, the Society joined the electronic community."
-You will find many resources. - From Nova Scotia Archaeology Society - http://nsas.ednet.ns.ca/
+Nova Scotia Archaeology Society __ "The Nova Scotia Archaeology Society (NSAS) was formed in 1987 in response to a growing interest in the Province's heritage resources."
+Learn about the organization, membership information, goals and accomplishments. - From novascotiaarchaeologysociety.com - http://www.novascotiaarchaeologysociety.com/

 To Top of Page - - To Nova Scotia Social Studies